-This module is designed to give those with an interest in plant breeding or genetics a comprehensive understanding of what it takes to bring a variety from a concept to market.
-It will consider the what, why, where, when, whom and how of what makes a commercial plant breeding program successful.
-Real datasets will demonstrate the challenges a breeder faces when making selections and a case study will enable students to look in depth at the process of breeding a crop of their choice.
+This module is designed to give those with an interest in plant breeding a comprehensive understanding of what it takes to bring a variety from concept to market.
+Featured crops include: beans, peas, oats, ryegrass, clover and energy crops.
+We consider all aspects of what makes a commercial plant breeding program successful.
+Real datasets will demonstrate the challenges a breeder faces when making selections.
+You will undertake case studies to look in depth at the process of breeding a crop of your choice.

 • Plant reproductive biology

 • Control of pollination and uses in breeding